 Download the Digital ebook Get the paperback.
 She's sabotaged every potential relationship to avoid caring for a man exactly like him!

-Download this exciting suspense today.
+Download this unforgettable story from your favorite retailer today.
 Digital ebook.
 Get the paperback. novellasA weekend fix-up goes awry when Britt casts her eyes in a different direction.

 Download this sexy, saucy, deliciously naughty frolic today.
 Digital ebook Eden Books Get the paperback.
 Stepping out of her comfort zone may be the best mistake Naomi's ever made.